DMacMakes/dmacdocs/content/en/torrens/ise102/week1/index.md

 The rest of this class is going to be about turning a task into instructions for our PCs, then getting them to execute them. </div>

 To have instructions though, we need a task to complete or problem to solve!

+## Hello part 2

+Share your webcam and say hello to the class, tell us what you wrote in your thread post.
+It will have helped you get your thoughts together.

 ## Our first program: Knight's Journey